JYU-IBA/jabs/README.md

 ~~~~

 Detector and sample can be read from files.
 The file formats are simple and human readable.
 Please see [the example](example).

-## Graphical user interface

-Extremely crude Qt-based [GUI](qjabs/) is provided.
-Scripts can be edited and run, simulated spectra and experimental spectra are plotted (if available).
-Many GUI-specific features are missing, such as loading and saving scripts, but the scripts themselves should work as described above.
-Note that some things are reset between runs, some are not.
-This will also be improved in the future.

 ## Features
 ### Implemented